marciof/Eon/README.md

 - `interpreter/`: Implementation of the language specification.
 Components:
   - `core/`: Builds an embeddable library with the host-independent core of the implementation and host-dependent hooks.
-  - `native/`: Builds an embeddable library and a standalone executable to run natively (eg. Linux, Windows, MacOS).
+  - `native/`: Builds an embeddable library and a standalone executable to run natively (eg. on Linux, Windows, or MacOS).
   - `x86-32/`: Builds a Multiboot-compliant executable to run on an Intel x86 32-bit host.
 - `library/`: Standard library for the interpreter.
 - `specification/`: Language specification.